ECE530-2023/news-analyzer-phs-sakshi/documentation/readme.md

 - User should be able to upload documents in different formats(jpg,pdf,csv,doc,png)
 - User should be able to download his past documents

-File Analysis module -
+Text Analysis module -
 - User should be able to see document summary
 - User should be able to find all paragraphs related to a sentiment(positive/negative/neutral)
 - User should be able to find the definition for a given keyword
 - see all the keywords associated with a file
+- Used NLTK library for tokenization and getting the keywords, summary and sentiment

 File Ingester module -
 - User should be able to ingest files to AWS S3

-I would prefer a entity based module for this project.
+I would prefer an entity based module for this project.

 Features